UH3 Project: Pragmatic Trial of Higher vs. Lower Serum Phosphate Targets in Patients Undergoing Hemodialysis (HiLo)

 NIH Institute Providing Oversight: National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)

-Program Official: Andrew Narva (NIDDK)
+Program Official: Susan Mendley (NIDDK)

-Project Scientist: Susan Mendley (NIDDK)
+Project Scientist: Kevin Chan (NIDDK)

 The prevalence of end-stage renal disease (ESRD) continues to increase.
 Kidney transplantation is the preferred treatment for ESRD, but an insufficient organ supply renders dialysis the only viable treatment option for most patients with ESRD.
 Although clinical outcomes among patients receiving dialysis have improved modestly in recent years, annual rates of hospitalizations and mortality remain unacceptably high, and quality of life is poor.
 Poor outcomes are driven primarily by increased risk of cardiovascular disease (CVD), but interventions that are proven to improve outcomes in the general population by targeting traditional CVD risk factors have mostly failed in patients with ESRD.
 In response, the nephrology community has embraced targeting of kidney-specific risk factors, including hyperphosphatemia, in an effort to improve clinical outcomes.
 Current clinical practice guidelines advocate aggressive treatment of hyperphosphatemia to near normal levels using dietary phosphate binders and restrictive diets.
-The benefits of this approach, however, are unproven, the optimal serum phosphate target remains unknown and potential harms of aggressive treatment have not been definitively identified.
+The benefits of this approach, however, are unproven, and the optimal serum phosphate target remains unknown and potential harms of aggressive treatment have not been definitively identified.